viewmaster111/SpeedTest-1/README.md

 Just a small release to add stability and overall accuracy!

-*Version 0.4.5 Alpha*

-This is a fixie release.

--maintenance page

--Put "Take-2-Test" in maintenance mode.

--And also moving the main branch to gh-pages so the version releases match up with the commits!

-*Patch Release Version 0.4.3 Beta*

-This Patch release addresses things that were added, then removed.

--Added Collapsible for "Other Information"

--Fixed a Bug

-*Pre-Release Version 0.4.2 Alpha*

--More work to be done on Bug #1, the first bug that I cannot fix with a tweak!

--Changed background

--Working on compacting the "other info"  section

-*Version 0.4.1 Alpha*

--Fix a few things that will make a difference.

--Develop Post-Test further along.

--Add More Features (TBA)

-*Version 0.4.0B*

--Added Embed version.

--Hot fixes

--Speed accuracy- is at it's peak

-*Version 0.4.0 Pre-Release

--Bug Fix.

 Change log for older releases is <a href="https://github.com/jdc20181/SpeedTest/wiki/Change-Log">Here</a>
 #In the Lab